 The beautiful villages of Boscastle and Tintagel have something for everyone to enjoy.
 The nearby scenery is stunning: beaches and harbours and country lanes.
 The Cornish moors are all within easy reach.
 The villages themselves are picturesque and bustling, with delightful shops, galleries, potteries, churches and historic buildings to take in on any visit.
 Tintagel in particular might sound familiar, steeped as it is in Arthurian legend, while the area has also featured in drama series, Doc Martin.
 Why not walk between the two villages, following the South West Coast Path and stop at the farm shop for a cream tea or a spot of lunch?
 (Our favourite tootle!)

 Bustling Padstow, with its busy harbor packed with fishing and pleasure boats, has something to offer everyone.
 Nicknamed ‘Padstein’ for its most famous resident, the town has, of course, great food, but also fabulous inns and lovely shops so you can browse and feast to your heart’s content.
 Lots to see, but lots of places to stop and rest a while, make Padstow a top spot to explore and relax for people of all ages.

 PLACES TO GO WITH THE KIDS

 One for the bucket list.
 The world’s largest ‘greenhouse’ – welcome to the Eden Project!
 Lose yourself in different habitats and you’ll find that you’re learning while you explore.
 And along with a great day out, Eden has some brilliant arts, music and theatre events- be sure to check what’s on for your visit!

 Sometimes we all need to let off a little steam.
-Loads of stuff for kids and the young at heart, there is something to do come rain or shine. – aerial gliding crazy golf, trampolining, animal encounters, indoor and outdoor play areas, check out the links for our top local kids attractions.
+Loads of stuff to do for kids and the young at heart, there is something to do come rain or shine: aerial gliding, crazy golf, trampolining, animal encounters, indoor and outdoor play areas, check out the links for our top local kids attractions.